Princess Antoinette, Baroness of Massy

 Princess Antoinette, Baroness of Massy (Antoinette Louise Alberte Suzanne Grimaldi; 28 December 1920 – 18 March 2011) was a member of the princely family of Monaco.
 She was the elder sister of Prince Rainier III.
-Her parents were Princess Charlotte, Duchess of Valentinois and her former husband, Count Pierre de Polignac.
+Her parents were Princess Charlotte, Duchess of Valentinois and Count Pierre de Polignac.
 After plotting to depose her brother, she was effectively exiled from the royal family.

 She was born in Paris, of French and Monegasque ancestry.

 Early life

 Princess Antoinette was born on 28 December 1920 in Paris, during the reign of her great-grandfather Prince Albert I, Prince of Monaco.
 She was the elder child and only daughter of Princess Charlotte of Monaco and her husband Count Pierre de Polignac.
 Her mother was the only child of Prince Louis, Hereditary Prince of Monaco.

 She was named Antoinette Louise Alberte Suzanne, after her maternal great-great-grandmother Princess Antoinette; her maternal grandfather, Prince Louis; her maternal great-grandfather, Prince Albert I; and her paternal grandmother, Countess Susana de Polignac.
 She was third in the line of succession at the time of her birth, preceded by her grandfather and mother, and then second in the line after the ascension of Prince Louis II, though later moved down the line after the birth of her younger brother, Prince Rainier in 1923.